iBridges-for-iRODS/iBridges/iBridgesUploadClient/iBridges - Upload client.md

   - The iRODS instance is SSL encrypted to allow for interactions with LDAP, you can use your WUR-account and password to login.
   - You need an irods.crt file (contact iRODS admin)
+  - You need to be on the WUR-VPN
   - iRODS environment file:

   ```